Bubalina: In fossil record

-The fossil record of buffalos is extensive, with fossils found throughout Africa and Eurasia.
+The fossil record of buffaloes is extensive, with fossils found throughout Africa and Eurasia.
 According to the fossil record and the molecular work, Bubalina and Bovina diverged from one and another from a common ancestor around 13.7 million years ago in the Late Miocene.
 The Syncerus lineage and the Bubalus lineage diverged from each other in the Late Miocene, perhaps give or take between 8.2 and 9.1 million years ago.
 This divergence corresponds to the time when the ancestor of Syncerus had arrived into Africa from Asia.

 Below is the list of a number of the described fossil species (listed alphabetically):